Warning: This post contains a few spoilers for Avengers: Infinity War AND CAptain Marvel!

 "If someone could go to a place where the laws of physics as we know them were not yet formed, at a place where the arrow of time was broken and the fabric of space was not yet woven, the powers of such a master of the quantum realm would only be constrained by their ability to come back to the same (or similar) reality from which they departed.
 All the superheroes of Marvel and DC Comics combined would stand no chance against Ant-Man with a malfunctioning regulator."

 So, keeping all this in mind, it sounds like anyone who has the ability to withstand (and somewhat master) the quantum realm could also be powerful enough to take on Thanos.
-What we don't know just yet is how Nick Fury's beeper message gets through to her – does she receive it in real time (the present), or is the beeper deceptively high-tech and able to send messages to the past (the '90s, when her film is set)?
+What we don't know just yet is how Nick Fury's beeper message gets through to her – does she receive it in real time (the present, meaning she'd already traveled forward), or is the beeper deceptively high-tech and able to send messages to the past (the '90s, when her film is set)?

 There's also the matter of Captain Marvel's possession of Cosmic Awareness in the comics.
 The power is first seen in Mar-Vell, and it's described as increasing his intellect, granting him limited precognitive powers and the ability to ascertain an opponent's weakness.
 At one point, he also possessed the ability to teleport and cast illusions."
 Armed with a power like that, it wouldn't be a total surprise if Carol is able to hop through time at the blink of an eye.
 The thing that gives us pause is that we don't see any inkling of an ability like that in Captain Marvel, though the movie does end just as she's accessing the full spectrum of her strength.